Sankrityayana/Notes-App/README.md

 Usage
 -----
-1) Landing shows:
+1) Landing shows a single “Sign in with Google” button.
-	 - “Sign up with Google” (for new users) – first login seeds a welcome note
+	- First-time sign-in seeds a welcome note automatically
-	 - “Sign in with Google” (for returning users)
 2) Create notes via “➕ New Note”.
 Edit inline; delete with confirmation.
 Search filters notes by title/content.
 3) Logout from the header; notes are hidden until you sign in again.